Q. What is HBOT?

 Q. What conditions can HBOT help with?

-A. HBOT is primarily used to help with healing tissue and bone damage, but it’s also used for other conditions such as strokes, cerebral palsy, head injuries, and chronic fatigue with users reporting favourable outcomes.
+A. HBOT is primarily used to help with healing tissue and bone damage, but it’s also used to support other conditions such as strokes, cerebral palsy, head injuries, and chronic fatigue with users reporting favourable outcomes.
 You can find more about this side of HBOT here.

 Q. Why is oxygen so important?